 In the USA a different approach proposes that there are two defining features of autism: (a) Persistent deficits in social communication and interactions in a range of contexts, and (b) restrictive, repetitive patterns of behaviours, interests or activities.
 These two things, present from the early years of life, affect everyday functioning and are not able to be explained by other disabilities or delays in development.

-Both of these approaches are based on trying to find the minimum description that covers autism as a discrete phenomenon ie the basic conditions that set it apart from everything else.
+These kinds of approaches are based on trying to find the minimum description that covers autism as a discrete phenomenon ie the basic conditions that set it apart from everything else.
 They focus on distilling down to find the basic core.

 A different, more exploratory, way into thinking about autism might be to build up from the broader descriptions of what happens to different individuals in everyday situations.
-This could lead to headlines such as:
+For a particular individual this could lead to headlines such as:

 - Attempts to minimise the volume of new/unknown information inputs